Reactive-Network/documentation/docs/education/module-1/how-events-work.md

 ## Overview

-In the Ethereum blockchain, events enable smart contracts to communicate with the external world by logging specific information when certain conditions are met.
+In Ethereum, events enable smart contracts to communicate with the external world by logging specific information when certain conditions are met.
 This allows decentralized applications (dApps) to trigger and respond to occurrences without constantly polling the blockchain.
 Events are indexed by the EVM, making them easily searchable, which is particularly useful for monitoring blockchain activities like transfers, contract updates, and price changes from oracles.

-This lesson focuses on the critical role of events and callbacks in smart contracts.
+This lesson focuses on the role of events and callbacks in smart contracts.
 By learning how to emit, process, and listen to events, developers can create dynamic dApps that respond to blockchain changes in real-time.
 We will also explore how Reactive Smart Contracts use the `react()` method to handle events and initiate cross-chain transactions through callbacks, enabling improved functionality within the Reactive Network.

 By the end of this lesson, you will learn to:

 * Define and emit events in an Ethereum smart contract.
 * Listen for and process events using decentralized applications.
 * Implement event processing in Reactive Smart Contracts.
-*  callbacks to trigger actions on destination chains.
+* Send callbacks to trigger actions on destination chains.

-## How Do EVM Events Work?
+## How EVM Events Work

 When a smart contract emits an event, the event data is stored in the transaction's logs.
-These logs are attached to the blocks of the blockchain but do not affect the blockchain state directly.
-Instead, they offer a way to record and retrieve information, based on the event's parameters.
+These logs are attached to the blocks of the blockchain but don't directly affect the blockchain state.
+Instead, they provide a way to record and retrieve information based on the event's parameters.

-Developers define events in smart contracts using the event keyword, followed by the event name and the data types of the information they want to log.
-To emit an event, the smart contract uses the `emit` keyword followed by the event name and the data to be logged.
+Developers define events in smart contracts using the `event` keyword, followed by the event name and the data types of the information they want to log.
+To emit an event, the smart contract uses the `emit` keyword, followed by the event name and the data to be logged.

-External applications, like dApps or backend services, can listen for these events.
+External applications, such as dApps or backend services, can listen for these events.
 By specifying the event signature and, optionally, filtering parameters, these applications can subscribe to real-time updates whenever the event is emitted.
 This mechanism is pivotal for creating responsive and interactive blockchain applications.

 ## Example: Chainlink Price Oracle Integration